-Your teen can be happy, angry, sad, stressed, and hyper in a five-minute span.
-If your mood is dependent on your teen’s mood; you are going to be in big trouble.
+Your daughter can be happy, angry, sad, stressed, and hyper in a five-minute span.
+If your mood is dependent on your daughter’s mood; you are going to be in big trouble.

-You can be happy even if your teen is in a bad mood.
+You can be happy even if your daughter is in a bad mood.

-“How can I be happy if my teens are not happy?
+“How can I be happy if my daughters not happy?
 That’s impossible.”

 It is very possible, but you need to wise up to some of the challenges.

 When your daughter is angry, upset, or bored she will try to drag you into it.
 She will try to hook you in her drama and she’s really good at it too.
 She’ll say the perfect thing to drive you crazy like, “Mom you are the worst mom.
 You don’t care for me.”
 Or “You don’t do anything for me.”It’s easy for her little jabs to ruin your day.
 You’re furious and you start replaying in your head the one million things you have done for her in the past 24 hours.
 It’s impossible to be happy when you are obsessing and offended.

 - You feel, “I can’t be happy if she’s not happy.”